Pacific Rim (2013) Legendary Pictures / Double Dare You

 invaders, Ghidorah was last seen playing a very different role in

-GMK three movies ago.
-He looks more of a dull metallic colour than
+three movies ago.
+He looks more of a dull metallic colour than his usual

-his usual golden-yellow; his necks are a bit stumpier, his horns are more
+golden-yellow; his necks are a bit stumpier, his horns are more pronounced

-pronounced and his eyes glow red.)
-Ghidorah is able to use the energy
+and his eyes glow red.)
+Ghidorah is able to use the energy beams from his

-his super-mutant energy through the Gotengo’s weapons systems and
+energy through the Gotengo’s weapons systems and gives Godzilla the

 With celebratory anniversary episodes of media franchises – and the bigger the